 OAIS conformant archive exchanges information to another OAIS Archive

 The previous scenarios involving an OAIS could apply here, with one of the OAISes acting as either a Producer or Consumer.
-The special case is where the first OAIS should be able to send a complete AIP to the second OAIS, either as a single Information Package or as several related packages.
+The special case is where the first OAIS should be able to send a copy of a complete AIP to the second OAIS, either as a single Information Package or as several related packages.

-OAIS conformant archive exchanges information to a non-OAIS Archive
+OAIS conformant archive exchanges information with a non-OAIS Archive

 In this case either archive could play the role of Producer or Consumer.
-The difference from the previous scenario is that complete AIPs are unlikely to be sent from the non-OAIS conformant archive.
+The difference from the previous scenario is that complete copies of AIPs are unlikely to be sent from the non-OAIS conformant archive.

 Non-OAIS conformant archive exchanges information with another non-OAIS Archive

-This scenario is similar to the previous one but complete AIPs are not likely to be exchanged.
+This scenario is similar to the previous one but copies of complete AIPs are not likely to be exchanged.

 Additional scenarios